- How is chronic myeloid leukemia treated?

 - Damage to the ovaries in women, causing infertility and loss of menstrual periods

 - Damage to the thyroid gland that causes problems with metabolism

 - Cataracts (damage to the lens of the eye that can affect vision)

 - Bone damage called aseptic necrosis (the bone dies because of poor blood supply); if damage is severe, the patient will need to have part of the bone and the joint replaced.

 Before modern targeted therapy drugs like imatinib (Gleevec), SCT was commonly used to treat CML.
-That is because the drugs that were available then did not work very well.
-Before drugs like imatinib were available, less than half of patients survived more than 5 years after diagnosis.
-Now, drugs like imatinib are the standard treatment, and transplants are being used less often.
-Still, allogeneic SCT offers the only proven chance to cure CML, so doctors may still recommend a transplant for younger patients, particularly children.
+The drugs that were available at that time did not work very well, and fewer than half of patients survived more than 5 years after diagnosis.
+Now, targeted drugs like imatinib are the standard treatment, and transplants are being used less often.
+Still, the targeted drugs have to be taken indefinitely because they do not cure CML.
+Because allogeneic SCT offers the only proven chance to cure CML, doctors may still recommend a transplant for younger patients, particularly children.
 It is more likely to be considered for those with an available matched donor, like a well-matched brother or sister.
-Transplant may also be recommended if the CML is not responding well to tyrosine kinase inhibitors.
+Transplant may also be recommended if the CML is not responding well to the targeted drugs.

 SCT is very expensive (more than $100,000) and often requires a lengthy hospital stay.
 Most insurance companies will cover the cost of a standard allogeneic SCT for CML, but some view other types of SCT as experimental when they are used to treat CML and so may not pay for them.
 Before deciding on a transplant, it's a good idea to find out what your insurer will cover and what you might have to pay.

 For more information on stem cell transplants, see our document, Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Last Medical Review: 09/23/2013